bkamins/bkamins.github.io/_posts/2022-10-21-distances.md

 This time the design is a bit more complex.
 We denote non-existent path with `nothing`.
-The plus is that clearly multiplication, which involves vector concatenation is significantly more expensive than addition (I know it could be optimized, but I wanted to keep the code simple).
+The plus is that clearly multiplication, which involves vector concatenation, is significantly more expensive than addition (I know it could be optimized, but I wanted to keep the code simple).

 Let us check if indeed still matrix multiplication gives us the desired solution: